Short History of the PA profession in the UK

 Professional Licensure

-Once students have successfully completed the requirements of their programme, they must undertake the PA National Assessment (PANE) to be able to work as a qualified PA in the UK.
+Once students have successfully completed the requirements of their programme, they must undertake the PA National Registration Assessment (PARA) to be able to work as a qualified PA in the UK.
 This examination is a safety and competency-based assessment comprised of 200 single best answer questions and a 14-station objective, structured, clinical examination (OSCE) which assesses clinical practice.
 This assessment is delivered independently by the Royal College of Physicians (RCP) assessment unit.
 Candidates have 4 attempts to pass each component.

 All postgraduate programmes are at master’s level (level 7) but students may step off with practicing awards such as: